 Healthy gums and teeth in a few simple steps

 It is vital to follow a meticulous care and cleaning routine during pregnancy.

-- Watch what you eat - reduce sugar and increase the amount of fresh fruit and vegetables which necessitate intensive chewing and thus help increase saliva production.
+- Watch what you eat - reduce sugar and increase the amount of fresh fruit and, above all, vegetables which necessitate intensive chewing and thus help increase saliva production.

 - If you are sick do not clean your teeth immediately afterwards, instead swill your mouth out with water or milk and wait at least 30 minutes.

 - In addition to home care you should visit your dentist for check-ups every 3 months.

 We can determine your caries risk level and then discuss with you the required prophylactic measures for the duration of the pregnancy.

 Should you require further information please feel free to contact us.